singhn27/analyses/README.md

 Scientific and Mathematical Analyses

 - Finite Element Analysis
-    - demos (demonstration of some FEA models in FEniCS)
+    - Demos (demonstration of some FEA models in FEniCS)
       - Picard
       - Poisson